Cairi-S/vegan-Glasgow/README.md

 - Pagination - The page will display 8 cards (2x4, desktop), 4 cards (2x2, tablet, 1x4, mobile).
 Users will be able to move through pages using the bottom page function, this minimises information overload, and scroll, on a single page.
 - Email authentication.

+Additional future features might be:

+- Ability for users to ‘favourite’ restaurants which show on their ‘My Account’ page.
+- Ability to add own photographs to reviews.
+- Edit profile option, e.g. change password.
+- Delete account.
+- Map API plotting the location of restaurants.
+- Additional information on restaurants
+- Have hyperlink on individual restaurant pages directing the user to that site rather than a text web address.
+- Have links to the restuarants social media sites (currently hard coded)
+- Have Superuser ability for restaurants to have/host their own page (paid feature).
+Superusers being able to advertise offers, online ordering and have direct business contact.
+- Filter menu option - Users will have the option to filter restaurant results by the most popular filter choices e.g. location, food category, group type, price and average reviews.
+- Remove 'our recommendation' option from admin and instead display the top 3 restaurants based on average user rating.

-Vegan Glasgow is currently only for private recommendations, however, there could be future scope to monetise the site and would be a future feature.
+Vegan Glasgow is currently only for private usage, however, there could be future scope to monetise the site and would be a future feature.

 If this were the case the target businesses for Vegan Glasgow would be: